 - Choose tuna and other canned fish packed in water, not oil.

 - Check the label for the words "hydrogenated" or "partially hydrogenated" in the list of ingredients.
 These are unhealthy trans fats.
 The closer to the beginning of the list these words are, the more of them the food contains.
 The label will give the total trans fat content, and you want this to be zero.
-Even foods that are listed as having zero grams trans fats may have traces so you still should also be sure to look at the ingredient list.
+Even foods that are listed as having zero grams of trans fats may have traces so you still should also be sure to look at the ingredient list.

 - Carefully read the label of any food that claims it is a weight-loss product.
 Even though these words are used, the food may not be a healthy choice for you.

 - Know what "lite" and "light" mean.
 The word "lite" can mean fewer calories, but sometimes not much fewer.
 There is no set standard for that word.
 If a product says "light," it must have at least 1/3 fewer calories than the regular food has, but it may still not be a low-calorie or healthy option.

 Gonzalez-Campoy JM, St. Jeor ST, Castorino K, et al. Clinical practice guidelines for healthy eating for the prevention and treatment of metabolic and endocrine diseases in adults: cosponsored by the American Association of Clinical Endocrinologists/the American College of Endocrinology and the Obesity Society.
 Endocr Pract.
 2013;19(Suppl 3):1-82.
-PMID: 24129260 www.ncbi.nlm.nih.gov/pubmed/24129260.
+PMID: 24129260 pubmed.ncbi.nlm.nih.gov/24129260/.

 Review Date 8/20/2020